Devaaji/posts-project/README.md

 # specification

 - Use Library ReactJS
   React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.[https://reactjs.org/](more info ReactJS to visit)
+It lets you compose complex UIs from small and isolated pieces of code called “components”.
+More [https://reactjs.org/](https://reactjs.org/)

 - CSS FrameWork Chakra UI
-Because it's good and simple for learn in style css adn configurable. [https://chakra-ui.com/](more info ChakraUI to visit)
+  Because it's good and simple for learn in style css adn configurable.
+More [https://chakra-ui.com/](https://chakra-ui.com/)

 - React Query v4
-React Query is often described as the way of fetching data or updating data from your components library for React. [https://tanstack.com/query/v4/](more info React Query to visit)
+  React Query is often described as the way of fetching data or updating data from your components library for React.
+More [https://tanstack.com/query/v4/](https://tanstack.com/query/v4/)

 - React Context
   Here I use React Context because the project is still small-scale.

 ## Deploy To Vercel

 Open [https://posts-project-beta.vercel.app/](https://posts-project-beta.vercel.app/) with your browser to see the result.

 ## Available Scripts